 How Do I Find Out Who Owns a Business in Washington?

-This online function will allow you to find the business owner's name (unless they used a business name that is not their legal name), the registered agent, and more.
+This online function will allow you to find the business owner's name (unless they used an LLC name that is not their legal name), the registered agent, and other details about the company.

 How Do I Add a DBA to an LLC in Washington?

-To add a DBA to your Washington LLC, you need to contact the Washington Department of Revenue (DOR).
+To add a DBA to an LLC in Washington, you need to contact the Washington Department of Revenue (DOR).